MahApps/mahapps.com/input/docs/controls/metroprogressbar.md

 The two properties the control adds are the size of the dots and the gap between them:

 ![Dots at the automatic size and at two larger ones](images/metroprogressbar-ellipses.png)

+*A single frame of the sweep, so the three are directly comparable.*

 ```xml
 <mah:MetroProgressBar Width="190"